gustafekeberg/markdown-lilypond-preprocessor/README.md

-title: LilyPond-snippet in markdown file
+# Markdown preprocessor for LilyPond snippets in markdown file
-css: github

-# [%title]
+The goal for this preprocessor is to make it easy to include music via a LilyPond snippet in a markdown file.

 ## RegExps